 Logic Pro X has taken many of the powerful tools that are known by the top artists and placed them into the patches and effects that every artist wants to add into the mix.
 It also offers smart controls, including resonance, phasers, ambience, reverb, delays and pitch modulation so you can move beyond the flat sounds of recording and into a richer composition.

-Below, please take a moment to view some of the best-selling MIDI keyboard controllers currently on sale at Amazon:
+Below, please take a moment to view some of the best-selling MIDI keyboard controllers currently on sale online:

 What to Expect with Logic Pro X

 The mixing and mastering approaches with Logic Pro X expands to the Apple additions.
 You can enjoy:

 - Track stacks to reuse loops or segments of a song in another track